appserver-io/appserver/_docs/webserver.md

 ```

 For every hook all modules are processed in the same order as they are listed in the xml configuration.
 > The order of the modules provided by the default configuration is planned and should not be changed.
-For example, if you change the
-> order of AccessModule to come before the RewriteModule it is possible to lever an access rule by any rewrite rule.
+For example, if you position the AccessModule before the RewriteModule, it is possible to lever an access rule by any rewrite rule.

 Our Webserver provides an interface called `\AppserverIo\WebServer\Interfaces\HttpModuleInterface` which has to be implemented by every module.